-The global economy is projected to grow gradually in 2020, Taiwan's exports - and thus, GDP growth - are also increasing.
+The global economy is projected to grow substantially in 2022.
+Taiwan's exports - and thus, GDP growth - are also increasing rapidly.
 Taiwan's economic outlook is also dependent upon competition by peers such as South Korea, which has concluded free trade agreements with several countries over the years.
-Other world global economic factors such as the US-China trade war, slowed Chinese economic growth, and unpredictable policy from the U.S. presidency seem to imply increased uncertainty in the global economy.
+Other world global economic factors such as the COVID-19 pandemic, slowed Chinese economic growth, the China - US trade war, and a global computer chip shortage have also impacted the economy.

-Despite these difficulties, however, Taiwanese real exports are expected to make gentle gains of over 2% in 2020.
-Due to the a gradual growth of the world economy and factors due to the US-China trade war, projected real GDP is expected to grow by 2.3% in 2020, demand for Taiwanese exports will be also gently increase over the coming years.
+Despite difficulties, Taiwanese economic growth is expected to make gains in 2022.
+Because of strong quarantine measures, Taiwan was able to contain the spread of COVID-19 in 2021.
+COVID-19 had limited effect on the overall local economy.
+Due to the a gradual growth of the world economy and factors due to shortages of computer chips worldwide, and strong foreign demand for semiconductors and electronic products expected in 2022, projected real GDP is expected to grow by over 4% in 2022, and demand for Taiwanese exports is also expected to increase over the coming years.